deonwaju/MainDetailApp/README.md

 # Product List App

 A Jetpack Compose Android app for browsing and searching products.
-This project demonstrates a modern Android app architecture with MVVM, Hilt dependency injection, Kotlin coroutines, Room Database, Datastore pref, Unit Tests and Jetpack Compose for UI.
+This project demonstrates a modern Android app architecture with MVVM, Hilt dependency injection, Kotlin coroutines, Room Database, Datastore pref, Unit Tests and Jetpack Compose for UI with Compose Ui tests.
 The app fetches product data from a repository and displays it in a list or grid view, with search functionality for filtering products by name or color.

 Just a brief description below: